 -

-Non-Self Attributing Partners (e.g., Vungle or IronSource): These are partners that you will work with using Singular tracking links (Singular Links).
+Non-Self Attributing Partners (e.g., Moloco or ironSource): These are partners that you will work with using Singular tracking links (Singular Links).
 To configure this type of partner, proceed to Configuration Steps below.

 -

 Self-Attributing Networks (SANs): These partners each have a slightly different integration with Singular.
-To configure them, see the respective guide: Twitter Ads, Apple Search Ads, Facebook Ads, Google Ads (AdWords), Snapchat Ads.
+To configure them, see the respective guide: Amazon Ads, Apple Search Ads, Facebook Ads, Google Ads (AdWords), Snapchat Ads, and X Ads (formerly Twitter).

 -